 Many of these supplements are discussed in the context of broader recovery strategies covered on our What Helps page.
 For information on pharmaceutical chelation therapy specifically, see our Gadolinium Chelation guide.
-This page focuses specifically on the supplement tools available to support recovery at every stage of the journey.
+This page stays focused on supplement categories and the safety questions to ask before using them.

 Supplement Categories